 Here is a video on the topic: “Connecting strength and vulnerability of the creative brain” – PBS, July 25, 2014.

 “Why have so many creative minds suffered from mental illness?
 Nancy Andreasen, Andrew H. Woods Chair of Psychiatry at the University of Iowa, has devoted decades of study to the physical differences in the brains of writers and other highly accomplished individuals.”

-Here are some quotes from a related article: Secrets of the Creative Brain by Nancy Andreasen, Atlantic Magazine.
+Here are some quotes from a related article: Secrets of the Creative Brain by Nancy Andreasen.
+M.D., Atlantic Magazine:

 “As a psychiatrist and neuroscientist who studies creativity, I’ve had the pleasure of working with many gifted and high-profile subjects over the years, but Kurt Vonnegut — dear, funny, eccentric, lovable, tormented Kurt Vonnegut — will always be one of my favorites.”